ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 Showcase Workshop HTML Zip File
 ======================================

-This is a zip file which may contain generic web content (html, javascript, css, etc.).
-This file's contents will be loaded within the custom browser container within the Viewer App.
+This is a .zip file which may contain generic web content (HTML, JavaScript, CSS, etc.).
+The main applications are for branded forms that capture data, or for calculators that return an output to the user.

+The file's contents will be loaded within the custom browser container within the Showcase App.
+User experience is therefore seamless and appears to be a natural extension of the App.

+### Requirements

+- At present, HTML .zips work on the Showcase iOS, Windows, and Chrome Apps only.

-The only required file is `index.html` at the root of the zip file.
+- The only required file is `index.html` at the root of the .zip file.
 The custom browser container will initialize with this file.

-If your application needs to use the showcase data api, it must include `showcase-data-api.js` (see examples).

-If subfolders are included in your web content, references to content must use relative paths (e.g. `<script language='javascript' src='lib/jquery.js'>`).

-The file name of the zip must end in `.html.zip` to be recognized by Showcase Workshop.
-These files need to be uploaded into the Showcase Workshop File Library.
+- The file name of the zip must end in `.html.zip` to be recognized by Showcase Workshop.

-To embed an HTML zip file into a Showcase, choose the button which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.

-Forms can only be previewed in one of the apps (iOS, Windows, or the Chrome Web App), once the content is correctly linked and the showcase is published.
-The web portal won't show forms via Preview or the Showcases tab.
+- HTML .zips can only be previewed in one of the apps (iOS, Windows, or the Chrome App), once the content is correctly linked and the showcase is published.
+The webapp won't show .zips via Preview or the Showcases tab, even if the HTML .zip has been correctly linked and published.

+- If your application needs to use the Showcase data API, it must include `showcase-data-api.js` (see examples).

+- If subfolders are included in your web content, references to content must use relative paths (e.g. `<script language='javascript' src='lib/jquery.js'>`).

+- As with showcase menu screens, active fields or buttons should be kept away from the ‘dead zones’ of the viewport along the bottom edge and in the top right corner.

+- The orientation of the .zip’s appearance needs to be consistent with the orientation of the showcase – e.g., an HTML page cannot appear portrait within a landscape showcase, and vice versa.

+### How to author HTML .zips for Showcase

+1. Put as much layup and graphics into the background png as possible (i.e. create all visual elements in Photoshop, Illustrator or InDesign.)

+2. Write your HTML, CSS & JavaScript.
+When creating layout, it's important to note that the container width may vary in width across devices.
+To get around this problem we have found it best to use the Viewport Width css unit (vw) and not pixels (px).

+   Use as little JavaScript as possible.

+   Use animation sparingly.

+   Use only minimal lightweight frameworks such as: JQuery, Underscore, numeral.js, velocity, bootstrap js (don't rely on CSS classes from bootstrap, as they are not based on VW units!).

+3. As the supported apps are for iOS, Chrome, and Windows, any HTML you author is effectively running in Mobile Safari, Chrome and IE 11.

+   Any Javascript or CSS you create should work with these browsers.

+   Test *everything* on:
+   - Chrome
+   - Mobile Safari
+   - Internet Explorer 11

 ### Make a Zip in Linux or OSX